jasminehong2392/hongljasmine-recipes/README.md

   height="400"
   frameborder="0"
 ></iframe>

 <br>

 The distribution has a bell shaped curve and is is skewed right.
 The max count is at 8.
 This means that most recipes has 8 steps.

 **Bivariate Analysis**
-We looked at the relationship between number of steps and the amount of protein and the number of ingredients and the the number of steps and the number of ingredients <br>
+We looked at the relationship between number of steps and the amount of protein and the number of ingredients and the the number of steps and the number of ingredients

 For the  number of steps and the amount of protein there seems no be no correlation and a weak relationship.
 There is an apparent outlier of 4356  of protein and 4 steps.
 The points are mainly clustered below 1000 for protein.